sourcegraph/sourcegraph-open-in-vscode/README.md

 - Set `vscode.open.uncPath` to true in your user settings to enable support for UNC (Universal Naming Convention) paths.

+- Set `vscode.open.insidersMode` to true in your user settings to open files in VS Code Insiders instead of regular VS Code.

 ## Examples

 ### Mac